NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 The National Cancer Institute (NCI) Genomic Data Commons (GDC) Data Submission Portal User's Guide is the companion documentation for the [GDC Data Submission Portal](https://gdc.nci.nih.gov/submit-data/gdc-data-submission-portal) and provides detailed information and instructions for its use.

-The GDC Data Submission Portal is a platform allowing researchers to submit and release their data into GDC.
+The GDC Data Submission Portal is a platform that allows researchers to submit and release their data into the GDC.
 The key features of the GDC Data Submission Portal are:

 * __Upload and Validate Data__: Upload project data, metadata and associated files to the GDC project workspace.
-GDC will validate the data with the GDC data dictionary.
+The GDC will validate the data with the GDC data dictionary.
 * __Review and Submit__: Review your project data will lock the project and ensure no user can upload more data.
-Once project data is reviewed, Submit it to GDC for data processing (Harmonization Pipeline).
+Once project data is reviewed, Submit it to the GDC for data processing (Harmonization Pipeline).
 * __Release__: Release your harmonized data to the research community (on the GDC Data Portal).
 * __Download Data__: Download submitted data from your project workspace to review them or update them for re-upload before their release to the GDC Data Portal.
 * __Browse Data__: Browse submitted data in the GDC Data Submission Portal to make sure your project is ready for processing.
 * __Status and Alerts__: Visual mechanisms to easily identify incomplete submissions.
-* __Reports__: Access and download submission-related reports to get better insight into the status of submitted data.
+* __Reports__: Access and download submission-related reports to gain better insight into the status of submitted data.

 ## Submission Workflow